 Weight capcacity – 220lb

-Running belt size – 15.5″ X 49″
+Running belt size – 16″ X 43.3″

 The shock absorption system is there to protect your knees from the impact of running.
 And is said to reduce the impact on your knees by a whopping 40%

-The Sunny Health SF-T4400 monitor provides you with a large easy to read LCD so you can keep track of all your workout stats.
+The Sunny Health SF-T4400 monitor provides you with a large, easy-to-read LCD so you can keep track of all your workout stats.

 The monitor also tracks time, pulse, speed, and calories.

-Another handy feature of SF-T4400 treadmill is that it folds for storage.
+Another handy feature of the SF-T4400 treadmill is that it folds for storage.
 Treadmills occupy a lot of space in the home; they’re one of the largest pieces of fitness equipment we’re ever going to buy, and if you’re tight on space owning a treadmill can cause some issues.

-Who Is The Sunny Health For?
+Who Is the SF-T4400 For?